Discovery Through Activity Ideas and Resources for Applying Recovery Through Activity in Practice

 The original Recovery Through Activity handbook offers a flexible programme that is widely used in adult mental health settings.
-This accompanying and complementary resource shows how the intervention has been extended, adapted, and applied service-wide.
-The resource showcases the work of a growing community of practitioners who have successfully facilitated Recovery Through Activity programmes to provide a forum for people to reflect on their occupational lives and discuss and practise lifestyle choices to improve their health and wellbeing.
+This accompanying and complementary resource shows how the intervention has been extended, adapted and applied service-wide.
+The resource showcases the work of a growing community of practitioners who have successfully facilitated Recovery Through Activity programmes to provide a forum for people to refl ect on their occupational lives and discuss and practise lifestyle choices that will enable them to improve their health and wellbeing.

 With contributions illustrating the effective application of Recovery Through Activity in a range of settings and situations, this is a valuable resource for occupational therapists and other practitioners in mental health settings.